Search this site or the web powered by FreeFind

 The opinion below are the result of my professional experiences as an: historian, webmaster, master teacher, teacher's union vice president and president, parent and grandparent.

 School ClosingClosing of schools is not new.
 Schools have been closed before due to hurricanes, snow storms, active shooters, health scares, bombs and other situations in which the health and safety of the students, teachers, staff and administration is at stake.
-Today we face an even greater reason for the closing of our schools here and world wide, the staggering affect of a world wide pandemic.
+Today we face an even greater reason for the closing of our schools here and world wide, the staggering possible affects of any world wide pandemics and school shootings.
 The effects can be short and limited for an hour, day, week or maybe a month.
 Many school officials and politicians are now talking about closing schools for the rest of the school year if not longer.
 What affects will this have on the students, parents, staff and administration?

 Staff

 Will face the prospects of layoffs and furlough and must figure out ways of paying their bills and feeding their families.
+In a disease related closing.
 My heart goes out to them in this crisis.
 Hopefully this crisis will end sooner than some are predicting and they will be able to go back to feeding the kids, cleaning the rooms, fixing what is broken, typing reports and doing the vital things these personal do in the schools.
+In a shooter related closing they must at first deal with the trauma of the events and the possibility of both mental and physical trauma.

 Students